AqwamCreates/DataPredict/docs/Tutorials/UsingNeuralNetworksPart1.md

 2. Create each layer with their own individual settings.

-Below, I will show the codes that demonstrates these two options
+Below, I will show the codes that demonstrates these two options.

 ## Creating All Layers